(Updated September 3, 2021)

-Past flu seasons have shown a decrease in flu related doctor’s visits by 40%-60% thanks to the flu shot.
-Reducing the number of flu cases can help allocate more clinical care to those suffering with COVID-19 and free up much needed space in overcrowded hospitals.
+Past flu seasons have demonstrated a decrease in flu-related doctor’s visits by 40% to 60% thanks to the flu shot.
+Reducing the number of flu cases can help allocate more clinical care to those suffering with COVID-19 and free up much-needed space in overcrowded hospitals.
 It’s a simple way to keep yourself from getting sick and prevent an overwhelming pileup at the doctor’s office.

+But much like COVID-19, the risk of getting the flu is still there.
 Think of the flu shot as just another precaution you can take to not only keep yourself safe but others as well.
 In the long run, it could potentially prevent you from getting the flu and then spreading it to those who might be more vulnerable.
 And at the very least, it’s a small act of kindness to help keep your community healthy.

 COVID-19 and the flu are two completely different illnesses, which means it is possible to get them both.
 They do, however, have one very important thing in common — there is no cure.
 That’s especially a concern when you take the possibility of serious and sometimes fatal complications into consideration.
 The only way to combat either of these illnesses is through prevention.
 In 2018 and 2019 alone, the flu shot prevented an estimated 4.4 million flu cases.

 Prevention is especially important for those who are at a higher risk of developing serious complications from the flu.
 For some, the flu could result in a hospitalization or, even worse, death.
 The flu shot is a quick and easy way to help avoid a stressful health scare altogether.
-And let’s face it - we could all use one less thing to worry about these days.
+And let’s face it, we could all use one less thing to worry about these days.